 To achieve our aims we offer:

-- A curriculum that places learning at its core with a focus on thinking skills that create independent learners capable of dealing with the demands of the 21st century
+A curriculum that places learning at its core with a focus on thinking skills that create independent learners capable of dealing with the ever changing demands of modern life

 Our curriculum in Year 7 to Year 9 is designed to provide students with the skills and knowledge needed to prepare them for progression to Year 10 and Year 11 and their future.